 5. The housing status of a residential student found in violation of a campus drug policy will be determined by the hearing officer.
 Guests and visitors found responsible for violating a campus drug regulation while in a residence hall will likely be issued a trespass order prohibiting their presence in any and all residential buildings of the George Mason University campuses.
 This trespass order will be in effect for a minimum of one calendar year.

-6. A common sanction for a student’s first violation involving possession or use of marijuana is likely to be a disciplinary probation period, and an educational referral (a fee for this service will be imposed).
+6. A common sanction for a student’s first violation involving possession or use of marijuana is likely to range from a written warning to disciplinary probation period, with the addition of an educational referral (a fee for this service will be imposed).
 Repeated violations are likely to result in a suspension or dismissal from housing, and/or a University suspension.

-7. A common sanction for any student found responsible for a violation involving sale or possession of an illegal substance, including prescription drugs, with intent to distribute is expulsion.
+7. A common sanction for any student found responsible for a violation involving sale or possession of an illegal substance, including prescription drugs and marijuana, with intent to distribute is expulsion.

-8. A common sanction for any student found responsible for use or possession of an illegal drug other than marijuana, including prescription drugs, is likely to be suspension from the University for a minimum of one year, and/or housing suspension or dismissal.
+8. A common sanction for any student found responsible for use or possession of an illegal drug, including prescription drugs, is likely to be suspension from the University for a minimum of one year, and/or housing suspension or dismissal.
 The suspended student may be asked to provide documentation of successful completion of a drug treatment program prior to reinstatement.

 Updated Summer 2021